compulab-yokneam/Documentation/man/imx95-how-to.md

 eof
 ```

-* Set a m7 firmware that will be a part of the flash image:
+* Set an m7 firmware that will be a part of the flash image:

 ```
 cat << eof | tee -a conf/local.conf